-This initiative was introduced by the California Chamber of Commerce, which represents oil companies, developers, Southern California Edison, PG&E, and other major industrial interests.
-It will directly weaken protections for clean air, clean water, and public health.
+Prop 45 was introduced by the California Chamber of Commerce, which represents oil companies, developers, investor‑owned utilities, and other major industrial interests.
+It will directly weaken protections for clean air, clean water, public health, and wildlife.

 - 1.

 It shifts power from public agencies to developers, and nearly eliminates the courts' ability to prevent toxic contamination of our air and water.
-These changes could apply to everything from data centers* and freeway expansions to dams, landfill gas facilities, and waste incineration plants.
+These changes could apply to everything from data centers and freeway expansions to dams, landfill gas facilities, and waste conversion projects.

 - 2.